sylvainbx/rust-book-fr/FRENCH/src/ch06-02-match.md

 variante `Quarter` stocke en plus une valeur de type `EtatUs`</span>

 <!--
-Let’s imagine that a friend of ours is trying to collect all 50 state quarters.
+Let’s imagine that a friend is trying to collect all 50 state quarters.
 While we sort our loose change by coin type, we’ll also call out the name of the state associated with each quarter so if it’s one our friend doesn’t have, they can add it to their collection.
 -->

 Imaginons qu'un de vos amis essaye de collectionner tous les *quarters* des 50